P - Z

 The Bible is the greatest hoax in all history.
-The leading characters

-of the Old Testament would today be in the penitentiary
+The leading characters of the Old Testament would today be in the penitentiary

 and those of the New would be under observation in psychopathic wards.

 I look forward to the day the cross sits discarded beside

 the swastika as just another reminder of the dangers of blind faith.

 I am the creator and the destroyer, I am he that defines

+good and evil.
 I created sin, I cause its every pain.
 Hell is of my works.